CenterforBigData/ATR-data-code/README.md

 ```
 *Note: Similar to the above, you can use the system's Python interpreter or an interpreter from a virtual environment.*

+## Hyperparameters Summary

+For your convenience, we have compiled a summary of the hyperparameters used for different prediction lengths across all datasets.
+This comprehensive overview allows you to understand the model configurations that were utilized to achieve the best forecasting results.

+The hyperparameter summary can be found in the `dataset` folder, under the name `hyperparameters_summary.xlsx`.
+This Excel file contains separate sheets for each dataset, detailing the hyperparameters for prediction lengths of 1, 3, 7, 15, and 30 days.
+These hyperparameters include gradient clipping value, hidden size, dropout rate, hidden continuous size, attention head size, and learning rate.

+By exploring `hyperparameters_summary.xlsx`, you can get insights into how the models were fine-tuned for each specific forecasting horizon.
+This information could serve as a starting point for your model tuning or as a benchmark for further experimentation.

 ## Model Output
 After training, the model for each component ('Trend', 'Seasonal', 'Resid') is saved as `tft_model.ckpt`, and the script outputs the forecasted values for each component.
 The final forecast of tourism demand is the sum of these three components.